Duty Now for the Future: Composition

 Both Duty Now for the Future and its predecessor, Q: Are We Not Men?
 A: We Are Devo!
 (1978), contained material from a backlog of songs the band had written between 1974 and 1977.
 By December 1976, Devo were already performing "Clockout", "Timing X" and "Blockhead" live, following the expansion of the band's line-up from a quartet to a quintet, with the addition of drummer Alan Myers (replacing Jim Mothersbaugh) and multi-instrumentalist Bob Casale.
-"Clockout" took advantage of this newly expanded line-up and featured Bob Casale playing bass instead of Gerald Casale.
+Performances of "Clockout" took advantage of this newly expanded line-up and featured Bob Casale playing bass instead of Gerald Casale.
 "Smart Patrol/Mr. DNA" was already being performed by November 1977.

 While the song selections for the band's first two albums were devised ahead of time, Mark Mothersbaugh brought in three new compositions ("The Day My Baby Gave Me a Surprize", "S.I.B.
 (Swelling Itching Brain)" and "Triumph of the Will") for the second album's sessions and elected to abandon some of the previously chosen songs.
 Bob Mothersbaugh later stated that "We had been touring extensively after the first album; maybe we rushed to get another album out."
 In a 2015 interview, Gerald Casale said that the new material "was kind of still incubating and probably wasn't ready" at the time of recording.

 "Devo Corporate Anthem" and its accompanying video were a nod to the 1975 film Rollerball, in which the titular sport is preceded by players and the audience standing solemnly while listening to a regional "corporate hymn".
 "Triumph of the Will" takes its title from Leni Riefenstahl's Nazi propaganda film of the same name, although the song is about desire.
 Music historian Andy Zax stated that, "On the surface, 'The Day My Baby Gave Me a Surprize' seems like one of Devo's happiest, bounciest pop confections, but a closer look reveals peculiar things lurking beneath."
-The band's cover of Johnny Rivers' "Secret Agent Man" features a rare lead vocal from Bob Mothersbaugh.